Navigate to content

 - worked at least one hour and was paid as a wage earner, entrepreneur or freelancer;

-- worked without direct payment in a family enterprise or on his/her own farm;
+- worked without direct payment in a family enterprise or on their own farm;

 - participated in work-related training;

-- was temporarily absent from work due to holidays, illness, pregnancy and maternity leave or work-related training;
+- was temporarily absent from work due to holidays, illness, maternity or paternity leave, or work-related training;

-- was on child care leave and received or had the right to receive work-related income or (parental) benefits or was to remain on child care leave presumably for less than three months;
+- was on parental leave and received or had the right to receive work-related income or (parental) benefits or was to remain on parental leave presumably for less than three months;

 - was temporarily absent from work for other reasons and the presumable leave period was less than three months;